amogh09/EPIJudge/README.md

-# EPI Judge Haskell

 This repository provides [EPIJudge](https://github.com/adnanaziz/EPIJudge) problems in Haskell.

+The project is under active development and I am working on translating the problems to Haskell along with their solutions.
+Please see the table at the bottom of this page to get the current status of problems.

+The project comes with a Haskell TestFramework just like we have one for Python, Java, and C++.
+It uses the test data provided in EPIJudge without any modifications.

 ## Haskell dependencies
 The project uses the following Haskell dependencies.
 All of them can be downloaded using cabal.